Italophilia: Age of Enlightenment and the Romantic Movement

 Beginning in the 16th century, Italian states came under the political control of more powerful European monarchies; however, Italy continued to be a source of creative energy in art, science, music and medicine.
 Enlightenment thinkers, like Renaissance thinkers, were interested in pre-Christian Greek and Roman thought.

 Aloysius Lilius (1510 – 1576), also variously referred to as Luigi Lilio or Luigi Giglio, was an Italian doctor, astronomer, philosopher and chronologist, who is recognized as the primary developer of the Gregorian Calendar reform of 1582 which, since then, has been used worldwide.

 Galileo, born in 1564 in Pisa, was the most famous scientist of his age, and played a major role in the Scientific Revolution.
-He is often referred to as the "Father of Modern Science."
+He is often referred to as the "Father of Modern Science".
 His achievements include a greatly improved telescope, which he employed in making astronomical observations supporting the heliocentric theory of Copernicus; and also the experiments he carried out leading to his law of falling bodies, which was of key importance in Newton's synthesis of his own famous three laws of motion.

 Bonaventura Cavalieri, a Jesuit priest and mathematician, born in 1598, is known for his work on indivisibles, a precursor of infinitesimal calculus, and for Cavalieri's principle in geometry, which partially anticipated integral calculus.
 Joseph-Louis Lagrange, born Giuseppe Luigi Lagrangia (1736–1813), was a mathematician and astronomer.
 He originated the Calculus of Variations and made significant contributions to the fields of analysis, number theory, and both classical and celestial mechanics.
 Lagrange was also a member of the committee of the Académie des Sciences that developed the Metric System.

 Alessandro Volta, born in Como in 1745, invented the first true electrical battery, known as the voltaic pile.
 It provided a continuous source of electric current, which greatly benefitted Ampere, Ohm and other electrical experimenters in their development of basic electrical theory.
-A unit of electricity (volt) is named in his honor.
+A unit of electricity (volt) is named in his honour.

 Italians such as Fallopio, Eustachi, Malpighi, Morgagni and Valsalva were important pioneers of modern anatomy at the University of Bologna and University of Padua, which drew students from all over Europe.
 Padua's famous anatomical theatre was renowned in Europe at the time, and the great English medical scientist William Harvey received his education there.

 Cesare Beccaria, a philosopher, jurist and marquis wrote On Crimes and Punishments (1754), dealing with the abolition of torture and capital punishment, which had a great impact throughout Europe and in the United States.
-It strongly influenced intellectuals and politicians in the age of enlightenment, and led to a revolution and reform of judiciary systems to the prevailing modern concept.
+It strongly influenced intellectuals and politicians in the Age of Enlightenment and led to a revolution and reform of judiciary systems to the prevailing modern concept.
 In 1786, Grand Duchy of Tuscany was the first to abolish capital punishment.